groucho75/CodeIgniter-CSRF-urls/README.md

 ## Concept
 [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29) is an attack which forces an end user to execute unwanted actions on a web application in which he/she is currently authenticated.
 CI gives you a default protection when submitting forms.

-This helper helps you to protect the links of yhe site from attacks.
+This helper lets you protect desired links of your site from attacks.

 In the admin area of your site you could have a button that deletes an item.
 The url can be like: